 During an aurora borealis, ribbons of color light up the night sky.
 Each ribbon is distinct; the colors do not mix and blur together.
 Yet they still combine to create a beautiful tapestry of light.
 In the same way, communities are more beautiful when many spiritualities can live and work together.

-Located in New Hall West, the Aurora Interfaith Living-Learning Community is cultivating peacemakers to build a better campus and better world.
+Currently located in New Hall West (new location of Harper Hall starting Fall 2024), the Aurora Interfaith Living-Learning Community is cultivating peacemakers to build a better campus and better world.
 Whether you identify as religious, spiritual, secular, or you’re not sure what you are, you're invited to learn and grow in this caring community.

 You’ll fit right in at Aurora if:

 - You want to learn how to build a caring community